 - restrict coconut and palm oils

-- switch from full-fat dairy to low-fat dairy products
+- switch from full-fat dairy to low-fat or even non-fat dairy products

 Limiting or eliminating egg yolks will also contribute to lowering your cholesterol.

 Diet and exercise are important to maintaining a healthy weight, which can help lower cholesterol levels.

 You may need medications to reduce your cholesterol if lifestyle modifications do not work.